cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 #### 1.2.2 Stratum 0 + repository

-A CernVM-FS ***repository*** is the single source of (new) data for a filesystem.
+A CernVM-FS ***repository*** is an instance of a CVMFS filesystem.
+A repository is hosted on one
+***Stratum 0*** server, which is the single authoritative source of content for the repository.
-This single source is also called the ***Stratum 0***, which can be viewed as the central server the CernVM-FS network.
-Multiple repositories can be hosted on a single Stratum 0 server.
+Multiple repositories can be hosted on the same Stratum 0 server.

-A repository is a form of content-addressable storage, which is maintained by a dedicated release manager machine or *publisher*.
+The data in a repository is stored using a [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) (CAS) scheme.
-All data stored into CernVM-FS has to be converted into a repository during the process of *publishing*, which involves creating the file catalog(s), compressing files, calculating content hashes, etc.
+All data written to a CernVM-FS repository must be converted into data chunks in the CAS store during the process of *publishing*, which involves creating the file catalog(s), splitting files into chunks, compressing them, and calculating content hashes, etc.
+Publishing is done on a dedicated release manager machine or *publisher* system which interfaces with the stratum 0.

-A read-writable copy of a CernVM-FS repository is (only) available on a *publisher* system, which can be the same system as the Stratum 0 server.
-Providing write access is done by means of a *union filesystem*, which involves overlaying a read-only mount of the CernVM-FS filesystem with a writable scratch area.
+Read-write access to a CernVM-FS repository is only available on a stratum 0 system or publisher system (and the publisher and stratum 0 could be the same system).
+Write access is provided via a *union filesystem*, which overlays a writable scratch area on top of the read-only mount of the CernVM-FS repository.
-Publishing is an atomic operation: adding or changing files in a repository is done in a *transaction* that records and collectively commits a set of file system changes.
+Publishing is an atomic operation: adding or changing files in a repository is done in a *transaction* that records and collectively commits a set of file system changes, preventing partial or incomplete updates of the repository and ensuring that changes are either applied completely, or not at all.

 In the [first hands-on part of this tutorial](02_stratum0_client.md) we will guide you through the process of creating a CernVM-FS repository,